rjghartman/SciRep2021/README.md

 R code associated with *Sex-dependent gene co-expression in the human body*.

-An RDS file containing the permutations of sex-bias over all tested tissues.
+RDS files containing the permutations of sex-bias over all tested tissues.
+One that contains genes co-expressed more strongly in females (designated "Genelist per permutation by tissue female.RDS") and one with genes co-expressed more strongly in males (designated "Genelist per permutation by tissue male.RDS").

 # By: